factorial-io/fabalicious/README.md

     # optional, defaults to true
     usePty: <boolean>

+    # custom parameters for git-commands (currently only pull supported)
+    # if no custom parameters are set '--rebase' and '--no-edit' are used
+    # here you can define the defaults for all configurations
+    # you can overwrite them in the single host-configs, if needed
+    gitConfig:
+      pull:
+        - --rebase
+        - --no-edit
-    #path to a private key which should be used for a docker-image, see task copySSHKeyToDocker
+    # path to a private key which should be used for a docker-image, see task
+    # copySSHKeyToDocker
     dockerKeyFile: _tools/ssh-key/docker-root-key

     # path to a authorized_keys-file which should be used for a docker-image,